jackgray/coil-noise-prep/README.md

 Sends a multiband/hyperband dicom series to be examined by the coil noise detector

+cnqaPrep.pl (set to run on cron before cnqaPull below)
-coil_noise_prep.pl -- to be run from GE scanning console, finds new mux sequence daily and exports its path to a text file.
+    - To be run from GE scanning console, finds new mux sequence daily and exports paths to first n DICOM files in that series to qc_queue.txt.
+A separate file, qc_dst.txt, is used to store the directory structure for the sample data to go in.
+    - Uses exam number stored in current_exam.txt to keep track of exam number to check for MUX DICOMs.
+In theory, date checking logic should keep this number accurate, but check the accuracy of this number if the automation breaks.

+cnqaPull.sh  (ensure cron runs after cnqaPrep)
-pull_qaScans.sh -- Because the destination does not allow passwordless ssh, a script is run from the destination server to pull the paths defined in coil_noise_prep.pl from the text file, then scp from there.
+    - Because the destination does not allow passwordless ssh, this script will run on the destination server and use RSA authentication to rsync qc_queue.txt and qc_dst.txt.  - Then another rsync is run using  the --file-from=qc_queue.txt flag and the path extracted from qc_dst.txt as the destination.

-Set the env variable 'CURRENT_EXAM_COUNT' on the scanning console.
-For any failures, first check that this value is correct.
-Create a cron task on the scanning console machine to run the script 'coil-noise-prep.pl' nightly at 2am Create a second cron task on the analysis server to run the script 'pull_qaScans.sh' nightly at 3am
+    - The command cnqa (wrapper for Docker container) is run using path from qc_dst.txt as the argument.